 When you are melting the vegan butter and cacao butter, do so with a gentle simmer and not boiling.
 This is because we are adding soy milk to the mixture and if the temperature of the butter mixture is too high, it can bubble up quite vigorously and splash the mixture around the saucepan.
 To avoid this, heat the butter on low heat, and simmer until it’s just melted.
 Slowly add in the soy milk and sugar and keep low heat until they are all incorporated.

-Alternatively, you can use a double boiler if you have one.
+Alternatively, you can use a bain marie if you have one.
 Or melt the butter in a bowl over a larger bowl with hot water in it, it works too!
 Whatever method you are using, be careful not to burn your hands!

 Use brown sugar